 In the system integration industry, we sell some of the most advanced tech in the world.
-AI cameras, high tech access control devices, you name it.
+AI cameras for video surveillance, high tech access control devices and motion detectors, you name it.
 When does that tech not sell?
-When it’s pitched with prehistoric tools like paper floor plans, PDF markups, and PowerPoint presentations.
+When electronic security systems are pitched with prehistoric tools like paper floor plans, PDF markups, and PowerPoint presentations.
 These don’t effectively help you design “with” a customer.
 Moreover, the average integrator can spend up to 15 hours on a design and only gets the sale 1 out of 3 times.

 This is where you need a new, easy to implement approach that is customer-facing.
-It should allow the customer to visualize with you while you navigate with them to show them your recommendations and why.
-When you ask good questions and then digitally map where technology devices should go, what they need to connect to, how they want it to look in their environment – you are building confidence and trust.
+It should allow the customer to visualize with you while you navigate with them to show them your security measures recommendation and why.
+When you ask good questions and then digitally map where security devices should go, what they need to connect to, how they want it to look in their environment – you are building confidence and trust.
 You look professional and as a result there will be less back and forth to get the right proposal.
-Before you have left your first interaction, you get a design confirmation.
+Before you have left your first interaction, you get a physical security system design confirmation.
 That is worth gold.

 You’ll need more modern tools like intelligent system design software, it will be a gamechanger.